willn/go_meals_scheduling/SETUP.md

 ```
 cd tests
 ./run.sh
-# the various testCompareLabor tests will fail until the rest of setup
+# the various testCompareLabor tests may fail until the rest of setup
 ```

 ### when tests pass, then commit